lamarrr/STX/assets/main_page.md

 ## Error and Optional-Value Handling Library

-These monadic types not only make error handling easer but also make the paths more obvious to the compiler for optimizations.
+These monadic types not only make error handling easier but also make the paths more obvious to the compiler for optimizations.
+Monads can be simply thought of as abstract types of actions.
 Their monadic nature makes it easy to operate on them as pipelines and in the process eliminate redundant error-handling logic code.

-- `stx::Result<T, E>` : Type for relaying the result of a function that can fail or succeed. (with monadic extensions).
+- `stx::Result<T, E>` : Type for relaying the result of a function that can fail or succeed (with monadic extensions).
 - `stx::Option<T>` : Type for **safe** optional values (with monadic extensions).

 ## Backtracing Library

 The backtracing library is useful for manually querying/viewing information of active stack frames.
-It makes debugging easier by making it easier to get stackframe information programmartically or automatically (panics) without having to inspect core dumps or step into a debugger in which errors might not be reproducible (especially for embedded systems).
-The backtrace library is disabled by default as not all platforms support them, It can be enabled.
+It makes debugging easier by making it easier to get stackframe information programmartically or automatically (via panics) without having to inspect core dumps or step into a debugger in which errors might not be reproducible (especially for embedded systems).
+The backtrace library is disabled by default as not all platforms support them, It can be enabled by setting `STX_ENABLE_BACKTRACE` to `ON` in the CMakeLists.txt file, this is demonstrated in the [`panic_backtrace`](https://github.com/lamarrr/STX/tree/master/examples) example project.

 - Fatal signal backtraces for `SIGSEGV` , `SIGFPE` , and `SIGILL` .
 - Manual stack backtraces.

 # Why STX?

-STX is partially an effort to bring a more convenient and usable error-handling model to the C++ ecosystem.
-Whilst also sampling ideas from various error-handling model implementations duplicated across the community, Most of the basic facilities for which these libraries provide.
+STX is primarilly an effort to bring a more convenient and usable error-handling model to the C++ ecosystem.
+Whilst also sampling ideas from various error-handling model implementations duplicated across the community, Most of the basic facilities for which STX's libraries aims to provide.

 Here is a list of C++ projects with a similar error-handling model: